microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.6.x:
   * Adds an optional string attribute `locale` to `InitializeRequestArguments`.
+  * A boolean `supportsConditionalBreakpoints` in `Capabilities` indicates whether the debug adapter supports conditional breakpoints.

 * 1.5.x:
   * A boolean `supportsFunctionBreakpoints` in `Capabilities` indicates whether the debug adapter implements the function breakpoints.